react-grid-layout/react-draggable/README.md

 - `onTouchStart` is used along with onTouchEnd to keep track of dragging state.
 - `onTouchEnd` is used along with onTouchStart to keep track of dragging state.

+React.DOM elements support the above six properties by default, so you may use those elements as children without any changes.
+If you wish to use a React component you created, you might find [this React page](https://facebook.github.io/react/docs/transferring-props.html) helpful.

 Props:

 **`axis`**: determines which axis the draggable can move.
 Accepted values: